 Sauté the onions, red pepper and celery in a large skillet or wok until tender (about 5 minutes).

-Meanwhile, open the cans and drain the kidney beans.
-Mash about 1/3 of the beans.
+Meanwhile, open the cans (saving liquid) and mash about ½ of the black beans.

 Stir in the garlic and chili flakes.
 Cook for about a minute.

-Add the kidney beans, corn, tomatoes, vegetable broth and spices.
+Add all the beans, corn, (including liquid from cans), tomatoes, vegetable broth, tomato sauce and spices.
 Bring to a boil.

-Serve with hot crusty bread and top with grated cheese.
+Serve with hot crusty bread or tortilla chips and top with grated cheese.